eichemberger/another-validator/README.md

 ### Functions

 If you only need to validate a simple condition, for example if the string is a mail or an url you can use a simple function.
 This package provides a set of functions that you can use to validate input.
-Go to the functions documentation for more information (is after the validators methods).
+Go to the functions documentation for more information (is below the validators methods).

 ### Validators